pitosalas/cleancont/output/2019-03-27-some-great-links-for-03282019.md

 ---
 title: "Some great links for  03/28/2019"
-subtitle: "[Stop using so many divs!
-An intro to semantic HTML](https://dev.to/kenbellows/stop-using-so-many-di..."
+subtitle: "Stop using so many divs!
+An intro to semantic HTML"
 category: "301"
 tags: []
 date: "2019-03-27"